Yandex Cloud

 Memory (in bytes) reserved in each active session for the text of the statement currently being executed.

-The minimum value is 100; the maximum value is 102400; the default value is 1024.
+The minimum value is 100, the maximum is 102400, and the default is 1024.

-For more information, see the PostgreSQL documentation.
+For more information, see this PostgreSQL guide.

 • Transform null equals All interfaces